NodeRoll/self-hosted-standalone/CONTRIBUTING.md

 - Use meaningful variable names
 - Comment your code when necessary
 - Keep functions small and focused
+- Use TypeScript types and interfaces where possible

 ## Testing 🧪